bond-dot-credit/agent-scoring/README.md

 All scoring-related work — including sub-branches, commits, and pull requests — will originate from here.

----

 ## Scope of Work
-The `scoring-agent` branch is the home for:
+The `agent-scoring` branch is the home for:

 1. **Metric Definition**
    - Identifying, categorizing, and documenting the performance, risk, liquidity, and other metrics used in scoring.